awsdocs/aws-systems-manager-user-guide/doc_source/syman-inventory-troubleshooting.md

 **Failed**

 If the status of the inventory association for an instance shows **Failed**, this could mean that the instance has multiple inventory associations assigned to it\.
 An instance can only have one inventory association assigned at a time\.
 An inventory association uses the AWS\-GatherSoftwareInventory SSM document\.
-You can execute the following command by using the AWS CLI to view a list of associations for an instance\.
+You can run the following command by using the AWS CLI to view a list of associations for an instance\.

 ```
 aws ssm describe-instance-associations-status --instance-id instance ID